vegaprotocol/specs/protocol/0045-DSRC-data_sourcing.md

 The following are expected to be implemented in future.

-a) New base data source types:
+1. New base data source types:
     1. Internal market parameters
     1. Internal market data (prices)
     1. Internal network parameters and metrics
     1. Signed or validator verified HTTPS endpoints
     1. Other blockchains that we bridge to
     1. Other formats for messages received via, e.g. signed data sources/HTTPS/... (e.g. JSON)

-b) Composable modifiers/combinators for data sources:
+1. Composable modifiers/combinators for data sources:
     1. Repeating time triggers (every n hours, every dat at 14:00, etc.)
     1. Aggregation (m of n and/or averaging, etc.) of multiple other data sources
     1. Verification of outputs of another data source by governance vote
     1. Calculations (i.e. simple maths/stats plus access to quant library functions, product valuation function, including reference to product parameters or arbitrary other data sources)
     1. Additional filter conditions

 In future, we would therefore expect arbitrary compositions of these features to allow market designers to design robust and useful data sources.
 An visual example of a data source "pipeline" / definition that might eventually be used is below: